-Gayle Saunders is an artist by nature.
-Her previous work - exhibited worldwide and is represented in books and several important museum collections, including the BMFA in Boston, the Racine Art Museum in Wisconsin, the Yale University Art Gallery, and in NYC, the Cooper Hewitt and the MAD museum in NYC, as well as many private collections.
-Saunders has received numerous awards and grants including a New York Foundation for the Arts grant (NYFA) and two National Endowment for the Arts grants (NEA).
+Native New Yorker, Gayle Saunders is an artist by nature.
+Her previous work - exhibited worldwide and included in several important museum collections, including the BMFA in Boston, the Racine Art Museum in Wisconsin, the Yale University Art Gallery, and in NYC, the Cooper Hewitt Smithsonian and Museum of Art and Design (MAD) - has earned her numerous awards and grants, including a New York Foundation for the Arts grant (NYFA) and two National Endowment for the Arts grants (NEA).
 Her latest works, photo-based floral series are an exciting departure in a new direction for the artist.